 As I mentioned before, swollen feet while pregnant are quite common and may not a cause for concern.

-However, I suggest you contact your doctor if you experience sudden swelling in your face and hands because that can be a sign of preeclampsia.
+However, I suggest you contact your doctor if you experience sudden weight gain and swelling, especially in your face and hands, because that can be a sign of preeclampsia.

 Not only does standing for a long period of time put extra pressure on your legs and feet, it also causes fluid to accumulate in your lower extremities.